EDUCBA Logo

 The syntax has arguments, as mentioned below:

 • Range – It is a required argument.
-It is the cell range on which the condition/criteria is applied.
-The cell should contain numbers or text, dates, cell references that have numbers.
+It is the cell range on which the condition/criteria are applied.
+The cell should contain numbers or text, dates, and cell references that have numbers.
 If the cell is blank, it will be ignored.

-• Sum_ range – It is the cell range that needs to be added.
+• Sum_ range – The cell range needs to be added.
 It is an optional argument.
-They are the cells other than those found in range.
-In case there is no sum range, the original cell range is then added.
+They are cells other than those found in range.
+If there is no sum range, the original cell range is added.

 How to Use SUMIF Formula in Excel?

-SUMIF formula in excel is very simple and easy to use.
+The SUMIF formula in Excel is very simple and easy to use.
 Let’s start with a very simple example of SUMIF.
 In this example, we only have one column or range.

 You can download this SUMIF Formula Excel Template here – SUMIF Formula Excel Template